-As further discussed below, we have contingent earn-out liabilities associated with our acquisitions of Quantum and OptoSeis[®].
+As further discussed below, we have contingent earn-out liabilities associated with our acquisitions of Quantum and OptoSeis®.
 We have utilized the services of an independent valuation consultant to assist us with the estimation of the contingent earn-out liability in each case.
 We expect to continue to utilize similar consulting services to help us estimate the contingent earn-out liability in future periods.
 If we, or our independent valuation consultant, have incorrectly estimated such potential earn-out liability or if such estimates prove to be inaccurate due to the inherent unpredictability of the size, scope, and occurrence of the contracts that might be subject to such earn-outs, and we are required to pay an amount of consideration in excess of our estimate, we may incur increased charges to our consolidated statement of operations associated with that increased liability.
-If we receive substantial revenue from Quantum or OptoSeis[®] and if such revenue is subject to the applicable earn-out, the attendant increase in contingent liability could also be substantial.
-Further, in certain instances, if the increases in contingent earn-out liability are of a large enough magnitude, they may cause us to default on certain financial covenants in our credit agreement.
+If we receive substantial revenue from Quantum or OptoSeis® and if such revenue is subject to the applicable earn-out liability are of a large enough magnitude, they may cause us to default on certain financial covenants in our credit agreement.
 These increased losses, potential defaults, and other negative repercussions from such increased liability could adversely affect our financial performance and results of operations.